 Other interesting articles that call out Trumpism as fascism include a piece by Andrew Wood on Counterpunch, one from Dennis Bryne in Chicago Now, one by Fedja Buric in Salon and one from Ross Douthat in the New York Times.

 Trump’s ex-wife, Ivana, told her attorney that Trump kept a copy of My New Order, which contained Adolph Hitler’s collected speeches, by his bedside and that he would read it from time to time.

 Trump admitted this to Vanity Fair in an interview.
 I’m not suggesting that the man should be criticized for the books he chooses to read.
 I certainly have never heard Trump praise Hitler (though Trump’s claim that he knew nothing about former KKK leader David Duke after Trump failed to immediately denounce Duke when Duke announced his support for Trump certainly got my attention).
 You can see more about this here.

 Trump’s lies are just getting more and more outrageous.
 This practice is a page right out of Hitler’s playbook, as it is action that is consistent with this quote from the pages of history:

 If you tell a lie big enough and keep repeating it, people will eventually come to believe it.

 This statement, if you don’t know, was that of one Joseph Goebbels, the Reich Minister of Propaganda in Germany from 1933 to 1945.

 If you want to read a really good article about the broader psychological tools the Trump Propaganda Machine uses, read this by Bwynn Guilford on Quartz.
-If you want to see a partial list of more than 100 statements Trump made that have been verified as lies, click here.
+Or check out a partial list of more than 100 statements Trump made that have been verified as lies.